 - data / a payload (actual information that needs to reach the destination)

-- a Destination IP (where the payload should be delivered)
+- a destination IP address (where the payload should be delivered)

-- a Source IP (where response packets should be sent to)
+- a source IP address (where response packets should be sent to)

-In short, think of it as a single Network Packet as:
+In short, think of a single network packet as:

 [SOURCE IP][payload][DESTINATION IP]

-The role of the proxy in the Twingate Client is to simply take the payload from the network traffic (without source or destination), and forward it from the Client to the Connector’s proxy via the network.
+The role of the proxy in the Twingate Client is to simply take the payload from the network traffic (without source or destination addresses), and forward it from the Client to the Connector’s proxy via the network.